How do our brain waves help us process sound?

 - Some kind of game or test

-- Hanging brain that responds to chosen music
+- A Hanging brain sculpture that responds to the chosen music

 - Visualization of components in the chosen music

 - Some sort of small parting gift

 Create a visually-stimulating and immersive experience for visitors to see how their brain processes sound.

 Provide a better understanding of how brain waves help us process sound and leave visitors with a newfound respect for how their brain works.